 Phacilitate: After a decade of disappointing results, immunotherapy is finally being recognised as a treatment that can provide a significant clinical benefit.
-Are we seeing a paradigm shift in the way we approach first line treatment in cancer?
+Are we seeing a paradigm shift in the way we approach first-line treatment in cancer?

 Dolores Schendel: Well, yes.
 I think the remarkably fast pace that we’re seeing in the approval of immunotherapies for different indications is remarkable.
 The role that they will play in first line therapies, in contrast to classical therapies for cancer or small molecule therapies, I think will be determined by having the right biomarker to select patients that may respond to single agents.
-Or, t immunotherapies will come forward just like chemotherapies do, in combinations; there will be combinations of immunotherapy.
+Or, immunotherapies will come forward just like chemotherapies do, in combinations; there will be combinations of immunotherapy.

-I think the CAR-T cells are already demonstrating their prowess in first line treatment alone or in combination with stem cell transplantation.
+I think the CAR-T cells are already demonstrating their prowess in first-line treatment alone or in combination with stem cell transplantation.

+Dolores Schendel: Our approach, from the research side, has been to gain a much better understanding of the biology of dendritic cells and to incorporate that advanced understanding into our vaccine development.
 So, in particular, we’re preparing dendritic cells as vaccines that have properties that are very similar to dendritic cells that are used by the immune system to develop long term T-cell responses to viral infections.

-We’re applying our DCs in the clinical setting of minimal residual disease, in both prostate cancer and in acute myeloid leukaemia, so we are not trying to use them as monotherapies in patients with very heavy tumour burdens.
+We’re applying our DCs in the clinical setting of minimal residual disease in both prostate cancer and in acute myeloid leukaemia, so we are not trying to use them as monotherapies in patients with very heavy tumour burdens.
 You don’t have time and you don’t have the in vivo situation to get adequate immune responses, rather you have to use the DCs as monotherapies with patients who have only low tumour loads.

 Phacilitate: Medigene is scheduled to initiate three clinical TCR trials from 2016 to 2018; what are the major challenges in developing clinical trials with this TCR technology?

 The second major challenge relates to putting TCRs into recipient lymphocytes.
-At this point we need to better understand what are the best recipient lymphocytes, how can we prepare these in an efficient manufacturing process and how do we retain the capacity of the cells to provide long term and potent responses after transfer into patients.
+At this point we need to better understand what are the best recipient lymphocytes, how can we prepare these in an efficient manufacturing process and how do we retain the capacity of the cells to provide long-term and potent responses after transfer into patients.

 Dolores Schendel: As someone who has come out of an academic research setting, I see such interactions as essential for the best development of immunotherapy.
 As we move to combination immunotherapies, each component involves intricate knowledge of molecular and cellular mechanisms; it’s not often that individuals in a single company will have all of the necessary know-how, all of the needed background.